muratkeremozcan/prod-ready-serverless/notes.md

   npx sls create --template aws-nodejs
 ```

-At `serverless.yml` rename the service and modify the function
+At `serverless.yml` renamed the service and modify the function

 ```yml
 # ./serverless.yml